jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 The virtual water imports and exports of major countries (regions) have increased to varying degrees, especially in 2015 due to the improvement of transportation facilities.
 Moreover, logistics costs are continually decreasing, expanding the trade volume of each country.

-After thorough network analysis using the methods described above, the data matrix corresponding to the virtual water trade network reflected the multilateral virtual water trade between multiple countries.
-Over the years, the gap between virtual water imports and exports is growing.
+After a thorough network analysis using the methods described above, the data matrix corresponding to the virtual water trade network reflected the multilateral virtual water trade between multiple countries.
+Over the years, the gap between virtual water imports and exports has grown.
 China had the largest virtual water exports among the 19 major countries, while Saudi Arabia had the smallest.

 On the other hand, the US had the largest virtual water imports.
 In 2006, Argentina had the smallest virtual water imports, and in 2015, it was Saudi Arabia.
 This shows how the virtual water trade trends vary by year.